-Most chickens will lay one egg per day, with a rest day, so one chicken should produce around six eggs a week.
+Most chickens will lay one egg per day, with a rest day, which means one chicken should produce around six eggs a week so your colored 6 egg cartons will definitely come in handy.
 It might be more, it might be less, but this is the average.
 Of course, the more chickens you have, the more eggs you’ll have, and there is nothing quite like collecting your own fresh eggs every morning and enjoying them for your breakfast.

 They Are Easy To Care For